blytrm/Hydrophiinae-chromosome-quality-assessment/README.md

 # Hydrophiinae-chromosome-quality-assessment
-Assessment of the chromosome 2's quality in Hydrophiinae sea snakes, following suspected misassemblies.
+Assessment of the chromosome 2's quality in Hydrophiinae sea snakes, following suspected misassemblies, to justify genome reassembly.